-100% we do.
-Yeah, I mean, I've been flying the flag now for a kind of over 10 years.
-And I mean, it has grown organically, I mean, there was an article actually in Good Housekeeping at the beginning of the year, which massively helped us.
+100% We do?
+Yeah, I mean, it's I've been flying the flag now for a kind of over 10 years now.
+And I mean, it has grown organically, we do find that I mean, there was an article actually in good housekeeping at the beginning of the year, which massively helped us.
 And again, that was talking about incontinence.
 And you know, real mixed demographic came forward, obviously, slightly older.
-So I found that more kind of my age now, menopausal ladies were coming forward.
-And I think because they think that they can't do anything about it, they kind of got to an age where they're like, yeah, that's my law.
+So I found that more kind of my age now menopausal ladies were coming forward.
+And and think because they think that they can't do anything about it, they kind of got to an age where they're like, yeah, that's my law.
 I'm going to live with that.
-And it's quite nice and it's quite refreshing to kind of reach out to those people as well.
-And to say that it isn't just a postnatal fix.
-It's something that everybody can do, really.

-How long does it take to train an instructor.
+And it's quite nice.
+And it's quite refreshing to kind of reach out to those people as well.
+And that say that it isn't just a postnatal fix.
+It's something that everybody can do really, how long does it take to train an instructor.

-So we usually do the training over a one-day intensive course, with an assessment process.
+So we usually do the training over a one day intensive course, with an assessment process.
 So we cover the foundations, learning how to do the breathing, and learning how to do eight basic postures, and how they fit together as a flow.
-So that intensive training is a full day, or we do it via an online course.
+So that intensive training is a full day, or we have we do it via online course.
+Now we have an online course.

-So that full day course is face to face.
+So that full day courses face to face.
 Yeah, that's a live course.
 Where does it run?

-So, all over the UK, I'm happy to go and do training with anybody basically anywhere.
-So I've recently been to Shropshire with a lady who got enough people interested.
+So I, all over the UK, I'm happy to go and do training with anybody basically anywhere.
+So I've recently been to shop share with a lady who got enough people interested.
 So we ran it from a studio.

-Do you think you could run one in this studio?
+Do you think you could run one in the studio?
 Absolutely.
-It's amazing, that would be really great to be able to do that.
-I tend to just take small groups when I'm doing one day because it's quite hard.
-It's quite tough mentally on everybody, really.
-So it's quite nice to kind of have a group of sort of four, really.

-So how much would they have to pay for the course?

-The course is 389 pounds.
-The online course is a little bit more expensive.
-The online course is very, very in depth with the theory.
+It's amazing.
+So it'd be really great to be able to do that I, I tend to just take small groups when I'm doing a one day because it's quite hard.
+It's quite tough on mentally on everybody, really.
+So it's quite nice to kind of have a group of sort of four really.
+So how much would they have to pay for the course, the course is 389 pounds.
+The online course a little bit more expensive than the online course is very, very in depth with the theory.
 So I don't tend to cover the theory in the depth that the online course does.
 However, once you're qualified, and you've got your certification, you get access to that online course anyway.

-Who are you targeting?
-Are you targeting massage therapists?
+So who are you targeting?
+Are you targeting any of your massage therapists?